Back

 2. Which features describe well?

-Pick three or four words you have for: size, shape, color, material, parts.
+Pick three or four you have the words for: size, shape, colour, material, parts.
 Skip anything you can't put into clear English fast.

 3. What does it remind you of?